 Improvement Works to the Lakes

-The main boating lake was dredged and drained (above) and once empty, repairs were carried out to the lining, the aprons were re-concreted and some of the access pathways improved.
-The lake was then refilled with water.
+The main boating lake was dredged and drained.
+Once empty, repairs were carried out to the lining, the aprons were re-concreted and some of the access pathways improved.
+It was then refilled with sea water.

-The sand which was dredged out of the lake was transported to Rossall to be used on another Five For Fleetwood project.
-It was stored and used in the landscaping along the seafront which is part of the new Rossall sea defence works.
+The sand dredged out of the lake was transported to Rossall to be recycled.
+It was stored and later used in the landscaping at Larkholme Grasslands, part of the new Rossall sea defence works.

 Have a look at the homepage of the Visit Fleetwood website for more of the latest updates.

 Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things, it arrives in your inbox all 52 weeks of the year.

 Join us on Facebook at our Visit Fylde Coast Facebook Group

 Don’t forget to follow us on Twitter @visitFyldeCoast